alex-kalanis/kwcms_core/README.md

 ------------

 Basic idea about KWCMS is framework with its own modular system.
-It contains basic tree in which the application should exists on their own and without dependency on databases.
+It contains basic tree in which the application should exist on their own and without dependency on databases.

 A many things has been ported from KWCMS1 and used here and many are brand new as necessity calls.